 Each lender has their own ‘benchmark’ of what they will consider ‘living expenses’ to be, based on your income.
 This is known as HEM (Household Expenditure Measure).
 It is important for borrowers to provide accurate and comprehensive information about their living expenses as it can lead to problems down the track and may affect the lender’s decision.

-Interest only payments are a type of loan repayment in which the borrower is only required to pay the interest that accrues on the principal balance for a certain period, typically set for 1 to 5 years.
-During this time, the borrower is not required to make any payments towards the principal amount borrowed.
+Interest only payments require the borrower to pay the interest that accrues on the primary balance for a certain period, typically set for 1 to 5 years.
+During this time, the borrower is not required to make any payments towards the principal amount which keeps the repayment amount lower.

 A property that has been purchased with the objective of earning a return on the investment, normally through rental income or through a profit with the resale of the property in the future